sherzodcode/diary-API/readme.txt

 I should write about what i code, and how i did it, my toughts about that and what can i add for upgrade that code.

 ////////
+date: 31.03.2023

+Today i got sick.
+Alhamdulillah.
+In Sha Allah , it's only good for me.
+And today Our president came to Urgench.
+Cus of that station was absolutely chaos.
+They took away phones and smart watches and so.
+I didn't like it .
+I came home early.
+I can't even code these days enough.
+I have to fix that problem.

+////////

+////////
 date: 30.03.2023

 it's 13:28, i'm in station right now.
 Mood is not the best mood i've ever had but ok.
 Alhamdulillah i'm ok.